-One-year MA students take 4 credits of mandatory courses and 6 credits elective courses from the Advanced Certificate’s course list.
+One-year MA students take 4 credits of mandatory courses and 8 credits of elective courses from the Advanced Certificate’s course list.
 Students can take up to 6 credits from courses not offered by the Department of Philosophy and not cross-listed with it.

-Two-year MA students take 4 credits of mandatory courses in their first year of study, and additional 8 credits of elective courses from the Advanced Certificate’s course list.
+Two-year MA students take 4 credits of mandatory courses in their first year of study, and an additional 10 credits of elective courses from the Advanced Certificate’s course list.